Wired-Engineering/SA-Face-Recognition/README.md

 # 🛡️ Signature Aviation - Face Recognition System

-A modern, full-stack face recognition application for person attendance and access control, built with React, Express.js, and FastAPI.
+A face recognition application for welcoming guests into an area - built with React, Express.js, and FastAPI.

 ## 🏗️ Architecture